gdalsanto/gdalsanto/README.md

 Hi!
 I'm a 2nd year PhD student in the [Audio Signal Processing team](https://www.aalto.fi/en/department-of-signal-processing-and-acoustics) at Aalto University.
 My research is centered on artificial reverberation, using delay-line-based reverb and machine learning optimization.
 Hope to see you at Asilomar!

 Here you'll find some of my projects related to artificial reverb, and ASP.
 Feel free to explore, fork, and contribute:)
 - I'm currently working on a library for differentiable LTI filters.
-More about that (hopefully) soon!
+More about that soon!

 I'm always open to collaboration, discussing ideas, or chatting about any of my passions.
 Reach out if you want to connect!